Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Experiments and Results

 \section{Experiments and Results}

 This section discusses the evaluation of our MTL approach.
 First, in \cref{subsec:unseen_data_classification}, we present the hate speech detection on unseen datasets and the improvements in train-test splits.
-Next, in \cref{subsec:real_world_classification}, we apply the MTL model on the \pubfig dataset and analyze the inappropriate speech patterns of a sample of American public figures.
-Unless stated otherwise, we use \textit{macro averaged F1} as the evaluation metric due to the known tendency for hate speech datasets to be highly imbalanced with few positive examples \cite{Rizoiu_wang,madukwe-etal-2020-data}.
-All reported results are mean averages over 10 experimental runs.
+Next, in \cref{subsec:real_world_classification}, we apply the MTL model on the \pubfigfull dataset and analyze the inappropriate speech patterns of a sample of American public figures.
+All reported results are mean averages over $10$ experimental runs.

+\textbf{Metrics.} We use \textit{macro averaged F1} as our the evaluation metric, defined for $N$ classes as:

+The F1 score is the harmonic mean between Precision and Recall and can be understood as a trade-off between the two metrics.
+Macro averaging is selected over other averaging methods as it assigns equal importance to each class irrespective of their size.
+This is beneficial in our evaluation tasks as hate speech datasets are known to often be highly imbalanced \citep{Yuan2023,madukwe-etal-2020-data}, with only a few positive examples for some classes.